ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 ### Executive Summary

-This investigation analyzes a multi-stage web server compromise that culminated in the public defacement of the domain `imreallynotbatman.com`, hosted by Wayne Enterprises.
-Using correlated network, web, IDS, and host telemetry within Splunk, the attack chain was reconstructed from external reconnaissance through exploitation, malware installation, command-and-control activity, and final actions on objectives.
+This investigation analyzes a multi-stage web server compromise that culminated in the public defacement of the domain `imreallynotbatman.com`, hosted by the fictional organization Wayne Enterprises.
+Using correlated network, web application, IDS, and host telemetry within Splunk, the attack chain was reconstructed from initial external reconnaissance through exploitation, malware deployment, command-and-control activity, and final actions on objectives.

+Analysis confirmed that the attacker conducted automated vulnerability scanning against a Joomla-based web application, successfully brute-forced administrative credentials, uploaded and executed a malicious payload, and modified web content to load a defacement image from attacker-controlled infrastructure.
+The investigation demonstrates how disparate telemetry sources can be correlated to reconstruct a complete intrusion lifecycle and support detection, response, and reporting decisions.

+> 👉 For a **description of the situation being investigated and what triggered this analysis**, see the **[Scenario Context](#scenario-context)** section below.

+> 👉 For a **mapping of observed behavior to MITRE ATT&CK techniques**, see the **[MITRE ATT&CK](#mitre-attck-mapping)** section below

+> 👉 For a **detailed, step-by-step walkthrough of how this investigation was conducted — complete with screenshots**, see the **[Investigation Walkthrough](#investigation-walkthrough)** section below.

+---

+### Scenario Context

-The domain `imreallynotbatman.com` was defaced in a simulated breach of Wayne Enterprises.
-I examined the environment and collected relevant logs to track attacker actions across the Lockheed Martin Cyber Kill Chain.
+The domain `imreallynotbatman.com` was defaced as part of a simulated security incident involving a breach of Wayne Enterprises’ web infrastructure.
+The environment was examined and relevant logs were collected to track attacker behavior across each stage of the Lockheed Martin Cyber Kill Chain.

+The scenario centers on a compromised web server exhibiting signs of reconnaissance activity, authentication abuse, malicious file upload and execution, outbound communication, and visible impact in the form of website defacement.
+The purpose of the investigation is to establish context for the incident, define what constitutes a security event versus a confirmed incident, and provide a structured foundation for reconstructing attacker actions using Splunk-based analysis across multiple log sources.

 <p align="center">
   <img src="images/splunk-web-defacement-investigation-01.png?raw=true&v=2"